-The NCAA Championship Drug Testing Proposed Budget should be completed and submitted to Drug Free Sport, LLC, before the start of competition, if drug testing will occur at the site.
-The host institution shall submit the NCAA Drug-Testing Invoice upon completion of the championship for expenses related to drug testing.
+The NCAA Championship Drug Testing Proposed Budget should be completed and submitted to Drug Free Sport, International (Drug Free Sport), before the start of competition, if drug testing will occur at the site.
+The host institution shall submit the NCAA Drug-Testing Invoice on completion of the championship for expenses related to drug testing.
 Receipts must accompany the invoice to receive reimbursement.
-The proposed budget and invoice are located in the championship site coordinator manual.
+The proposed budget and invoice in the championship site coordinator manual.